gyorilab/mira/docs/index.md

     - If an argument isn't supplied, then all concepts and/or parameters will be stratified

-If you wanted to stratify the susceptible and exposed compartments along with certain parameters in a SIR epidemiological model based on vaccination status.
+**Example: Stratification on a SIR model while selecting certain concepts and parameters to stratify**

 ```python
 from mira.examples.sir import sir as model
 from mira.metamodel.ops import stratify